Emotional intelligence: the essential skill for the workplace and life

 Growing your emotional intelligence will take time, critical self-reflection and intentional effort.
 But the journey can be transformative.

-Daniel Goleman, the leader in the field, sets out a number of EI components:*
+Daniel Goleman, the leader in the field, sets out a number of EI components:* Everyone can continuously work to enhance their EI skills.
+Here are 5 tips that you can practice.

 - Emotional self-awareness – awareness of one’s own feelings, and an understanding of how those feelings can impact others